David Byers’s extensive BBC career centred on music programmes for BBC

 Right: Poster by Marcus Patton for the 1992 London performance of Samuel Wesley's Ode to St Cecilia.

-David Byers took early retirement from the BBC in March 2002 in order to concentrate on his composing and writing.
+David Byers took early retirement from the BBC in March 2002 to concentrate on his own composing and writing.

 At the end of June 2002, David Byers was appointed Chief Executive of the Ulster Orchestra.
 See here.